Convergence Time Optimization for Federated Learning over Wireless Networks: Introduction

 Recently, the works in \cite{zhu2018towards,8733825,8664630,chen2019joint,8737464,yang2019energy,8851408,vu2019cell,ren2019accelerating,8851249,feng2018joint,skatchkovsky2019federated} has studied important problems related to the deployment of FL over wireless networks.
-In \cite{zhu2018towards}, the authors provided a new set of design principles for wireless communication and edge learning; however, they did not provide any mathematically rigorous result for optimizing the performance of FL over wireless networks.
+In \cite{zhu2018towards}, the authors provided a new set of design principles for wireless communication and edge learning; however, they did not provide any mathematically rigorous result for minimizing {FL training loss} over wireless networks.
 The authors in \cite{8733825} proposed a blockchain-based FL scheme that enables edge devices to train FL without sending FL model parameters to a central controller.
 The works in \cite{8664630} and \cite{chen2019joint} optimized the FL performance with communication constraints such as limited spectrum and computational resources.
 In \cite{8737464} and \cite{yang2019energy}, the authors investigated the tradeoff between the FL convergence time and users' energy consumption.
 The authors in \cite{8851408} developed an echo state network based FL to predict locations and orientations of wireless virtual reality users so as to minimize their breaks in presence.
 The work in \cite{vu2019cell} developed a cell-free massive multiple-input multiple-output (MIMO) system for the implementation of FL over wireless networks.
 In \cite{ren2019accelerating}, the authors define a metric to evaluate the FL performance and optimized the batchsize selection and communication resource allocation for the acceleration of the FL training process.
-The work in \cite{8851249} derived an analytical model to characterize the performance of FL in wireless networks and evaluate the effectiveness of different scheduling policies.
+The work in \cite{8851249} derived an analytical model to characterize the {training loss} of FL in wireless networks and evaluate the effectiveness of different scheduling policies.
 The authors in \cite{feng2018joint} studied the use of the relay network to construct a cooperative communication platform for supporting FL model transmission.
 In \cite{skatchkovsky2019federated}, the authors developed a federated learning based spiking neural network.
-However, most of these existing works \cite{zhu2018towards,8733825,8664630,chen2019joint,8737464,8851408,vu2019cell,ren2019accelerating,8851249,feng2018joint,yang2019energy,skatchkovsky2019federated} whose goal is to minimize the FL convergence time must sacrifice the performance of the FL algorithm.
+However, most of these existing works \cite{zhu2018towards,8733825,8664630,chen2019joint,8737464,8851408,vu2019cell,ren2019accelerating,8851249,feng2018joint,yang2019energy,skatchkovsky2019federated} whose goal is to minimize the FL convergence time must sacrifice the {training loss} of the FL algorithm.
 For example, in \cite{8737464} and \cite{yang2019energy}, the authors sacrificed the training accuracy of FL to improve the convergence time.
-Moreover, most of these existing works \cite{zhu2018towards,8733825,8664630,chen2019joint,8737464,8851408,vu2019cell,ren2019accelerating,8851249,feng2018joint,yang2019energy,skatchkovsky2019federated} used random or fixed user selection methods for FL training, which may significantly increase the FL convergence time and also decrease the FL performance.
-In addition, none of these existing works \cite{zhu2018towards,8733825,8664630,chen2019joint,8737464,8851408,vu2019cell,ren2019accelerating,8851249,feng2018joint,yang2019energy,skatchkovsky2019federated} considers the effect of the local FL models of the users that cannot connect to the BS due to limited wireless resource on the FL convergence time and performance.
+Moreover, most of these existing works \cite{zhu2018towards,8733825,8664630,chen2019joint,8737464,8851408,vu2019cell,ren2019accelerating,8851249,feng2018joint,yang2019energy,skatchkovsky2019federated} used random or fixed user selection methods for FL training, which may significantly increase the FL convergence time and also decrease the FL {training loss}.
+In addition, none of these existing works \cite{zhu2018towards,8733825,8664630,chen2019joint,8737464,8851408,vu2019cell,ren2019accelerating,8851249,feng2018joint,yang2019energy,skatchkovsky2019federated} considers the effect of the local FL models of the users that cannot connect to the BS due to limited wireless resources on the FL convergence time and {training loss}. {In \cite{NIPS2018_7752}, the authors proposed a lazily aggregate gradient (LAG) algorithm for optimizing user selection and local FL model transmission.
+However, the LAG algorithm in \cite{NIPS2018_7752} is a deterministic user selection scheme \cite{NIPS2018_7752} in which some users may not get an opportunity to send their local FL models to the BS thus increasing the training loss}.